The Drop-in Proxy Pattern for LLM Governance: Architecture, Compatibility, and Failure Modes

 A useful mental model: the proxy has three policy decision points, and each one has different trade-offs.

 - Pre-stream.
-Available: full prompt, system message, model parameters, caller identity.
-Can: block, require approval, allow with redaction.
-Latency budget: generous (the user is waiting for a response anyway).
+Before anything is forwarded, the proxy has the full prompt, system message, model parameters, and caller identity in hand, so it can block, require approval, or allow with redaction.
+The latency budget here is generous, since the user is waiting for a response regardless.

-The split that works in production: blocking decisions belong at pre-stream, content modification belongs in-stream, audit and retroactive analysis belong at post-stream.
-The policy engine is the same in all three stages; what changes is what it is allowed to do.
+The split that holds up in production is easy to state: block at pre-stream, modify content in-stream, and keep audit and retroactive analysis at post-stream.
+The policy engine is identical across all three stages; what changes is what it is permitted to do.

 6. The audit trail every regulator now asks for

-- Per-call atomicity.
-Every LLM interaction is one audit record.
-Not a request log here and a response log there.
+- Every LLM interaction becomes a single audit record, rather than a request log in one place and a response log in another.

-- Tamper evidence.
-Each event includes a hash of the previous event, so any after-the-fact modification breaks the chain in a way that can be detected mechanically.
+- Each event carries a hash of its predecessor, so any after-the-fact change breaks the chain detectably.

-- Decision context.
-The record includes which policy version applied, what the policy decision was, and which human (if any) approved an exception.
+- The record captures which policy version applied, what it decided, and which human, if any, approved an exception.

 The schema sketch: